Oluwa-nifemi/GTLogin/readme.md

     Select the menu (...) button on the top-right corner.
     Select Extensions.
     Click the Load extensions button.
-    Browse to the GTLogin folder and then click the Select folder button.
+    Browse to the `Src` folder inside the GTLogin folder and then click the Select folder button.
     You're good to go

-*FIREFOX
+* **FIREFOX :**
     open Firefox
     enter "about:debugging" in the URL bar
     click "Load Temporary Add-on"
-    Navigate to the GTLogin Directory and select the folder and you're good to go
+    Navigate to the `Src` folder inside GTLogin Directory and select the folder and you're good to go

-Any other browser..
+> Any other browser..
 Nothing a quick google search can't fix

-PS: You can open the gtlogin.user.js file and edit the name, phone number and email to whatever values you want. remember to use your ctrl + z if anything goes wrong 😏
+**PS:** You can open the gtlogin.user.js file and edit the name, phone number and email to whatever values you want also remember to use ctrl + z if anything goes wrong 😏

-Brought to you by The Enterprise.
+_Brought to you by The Enterprise._